 - Information on Native Vegetation Mapping

-- 2013 Native vegetation on the Swan Coastal Plain
+- 2013 Native vegetation by Vegetation Complexes on the Swan Coastal Plain

-- 2013 Native vegetation in the Jarrah Forest and Warren IBRA regions
+- 2013 Native vegetation by Vegetation Complexes in the Jarrah Forest and Warren IBRA regions

-- 2010 Remnant Vegetation Extent by Vegetation Complexes (Spreadsheet)
+- 2010 Remnant Vegetation Extent by Vegetation Complexes and Land Use for Local Governmnets in Perth and Peel (Spreadsheet)

-- 2010 Remnant Vegetation Extent by Vegetation Complexes (Document)
+- 2010 Remnant Vegetation Extent by Vegetation Complexes (Methodology)

 - Targeted Grant Case Studies